W3RQ01/pro_weaponry/damage_calc.md

 # Application to the swords

-Since 2hp = hand hit, i'll take a look at the amount of damage that minecraft weapons do and i'll multiply it.
+Since 2hp = hand hit, i'll take a look at the amount of damage that minecraft weapons do and i'll multiply it only for the weapons that have a lower amount of damage than what they should have.

-more to come
+Weapons made from the same materials may have variation in all the parameters.